slunak/pushover-php/CONTRIBUTING.md

 Contributions are very welcome.
 If you would like to add functionality, before starting your work, please open an issue to discuss the feature you would like to work on.

-All development tools cann be executed via `make` commands.
+All development tools can be executed via `make` commands.
 All those commands ensure, you use the correct PHP version and the dependencies.
 To achieve this, the commands use the [Symfony CLI](https://github.com/symfony-cli/symfony-cli), so please make sure you have it installed.